Chunshan-Theta/Mentor-MBTI/README-example-newsletter.md

 .
 .
 .
-The configuration for pipeline and policies was chosen automatically.
+The configuration for pipeline and policraies was chosen automatically.
 It was written into the config file at 'config.yml'.
 .
 .
 .